-In particular, the U.S. Department of Transportation, which oversees the FMCSA, requires carriers to follow specific procedures for tracking severe accidents related to commercial vehicles (CMVs).
+The U.S. Department of Transportation, which oversees the FMCSA, requires carriers to follow specific procedures for tracking severe accidents related to commercial vehicles (CMVs).
 Accidents that meet the DOT-recording standards are called DOT-recordable accidents.

-The commercial provisions of the U.S. Constitution give federal jurisdiction over these issues, as most airlines operate across main boundaries and affect commerce in multiple states.
+The commercial provisions of the U.S. Constitution give federal jurisdiction over statistical record-keeping and regulation, as most commercial carriers operate across state boundaries and thus affect interstate commerce.

 The carrier is required to maintain certain records related to the accident for three years.
 The government uses this data to determine the number of such accidents per 10,000 miles traveled.
-Airlines are rated and can be subject to sanctions and additional investigations if certain thresholds are exceeded.

 Can the DOT record any accidents?

 The DOT oversees the FMCSA.
 It requires all trucking companies to keep recordable accident records for at least three years.
 These accident statistics help to keep the trucking industry safe.

 Even if a commercial accident causes internal damage and road rash injury to a motorcyclist, the trucking company’s record needs to mention it.
 It can have negative consequences for the carrier, such as business restrictions.

 This can eventually save you from becoming a victim of other companies’ similar negligence or irresponsible trucking behaviors.
 Under certain crash conditions, trucking companies are required to report traffic accidents to the DOT:

 - When property damage to one or more of the vehicles is severe enough to require a tow truck or flatbed truck to remove the vehicle from the scene;